Sydney-Informatics-Hub/marsupial/README.md

 Smaller marsupials and rodents are difficult.
 They typically occupy a very small percentage of the image, and often move quickly, leading to blurry and less distinct images.

+## How it was made

+At its core, marsupial is powered by

 ### Interactive Workflow (Google Colab)

 For a detailed interactive demonstration of the workflow, check out the [Google Colab](https://colab.research.google.com/drive/1YQ1ck-3HQKToAZ5DwQKy5xamDsck7KTL?usp=sharing) jupyter notebook.